The Neighborhood Council Application: HERE

 - Give proactive support to neighborhood leaders

-- This living charter applies to these 12 neighborhood councils:
+- This living charter applies to these 12 neighborhood regions:

 North Reno Sparks

-- Reno Sparks Neighborhoods does not appoint council applicants.
+- Reno Sparks Neighborhoods does not appoint volunteers.
 Anyone who applies will be added.

 - Applicants may choose a title as they add expert website content, physical print, social media posts, and project documents.